maciej-w/beautiful-jekyll/_posts/2017-06-12-playing-with-arrays.md

 ]);
 {% endhighlight %}

-You can loop through the code above using the standard for loop and return the symbols like this:
+You can loop through the code above using the standard for loop and returns the symbol this way:

 {% highlight javascript %}
 function getSymbols(stocks){